 In the I&Q Sampling for Angle of Arrival section, it is no longer required to use the same antenna used for transmitting the body of the packet to transmit the Supplemental during the guard period and the reference period.

-Feature bits have been allocated to Connectionless Supplemental transmitter, Connectionless Supplemental receiver, Antenna switching during Supplemental transmission and reception.
+Feature bits have been allocated to Connectionless Supplemental Transmitter, Connectionless Supplemental Receiver, Antenna Switching During Supplemental Transmission and Reception.

 The AoA Procedure is now called Supplemental Request Procedure.